-Coach Katia joined our coaching staff in 2018 and is excited to join us for her second season.
-She attends Apex Friendship currently and will attend Campbell University to study Elementary and Special Education.
-She has a 10 year long history of competitive swimming on both a year round team in Ohio and the local High School team.
+Coach Katia joined our coaching staff in 2018 and is excited to join us for her fourth season coaching and first year as Head Coach.
+She is a rising Senior at Campbell University majoring in Special Education.
+She has 10 years of competitive swimming on both a year round team in Ohio and the local High School team.

-Katia's favorite stroke is breaststroke, but she loves them all especially the 200 IM.
-She is proud to admit that her favorite movie is and always will be The Little Mermaid.
-Compared to year-round swimming, she finds the best part of summer swim is the laid back atmosphere where there is more time to focus on the sport through and through without pressure.
+Katia's favorite stroke is: Best Stroke - Breaststroke, but she loves them all.
+Her favorite movie is August Rush.
+Compared to year-round swimming, she finds the best part of summer swim is the laid back atmosphere where there is more time to focus on the technique without pressure.

 Coach Stephanie is another one of the original Barracudas.
 She was co-head coach with Mark in 2015.
 Her work moved out of the state for a couple of years and returned her to us in 2018.
 She is our Coaching Committee Chair and assistant coach on the team.
 We are lucky to have her coaching and guidance on the pool deck.

 Stephanie's favorite events are the 100 yard freestyle or the 200 yard freestyle relay- especially when she gets to anchor for the relay!
 Her favorite movie is Wedding Crashers and she is a huge fan of anything written by Ken Follett.
 She describes summer swim as the best place to meet new friends and loves cheering for the team.
 She likens summer swim meets to one big camp out with friends.